Isabella-Anthony/Isabella-Anthony/README.md

 I'm currently majoring in Computer Science at Florida International University.
 I have a strong interest in exploring the latest developments in technology.
 Therefore, I have been expanding my skills with topics such as cloud computing, distributed systems, Machine learning, and full-stack development.
 Moreover, I enjoy contributing to FIU's tech community by being part of INIT FIU as the Director of Industry relations.

 - 🌱  I’m currently expanding my knowledge with distributed systems and cloud computing.
--  :comet: I'm exploring and learning more about PyTorch.
+-  :comet: I'm exploring and learning more about RAG.
-- :ringed_planet:	I'm actively learning Go and Rust.
+- :ringed_planet:	I'm actively learning Go.

 ## Experience